MarcosRSPG/ProyectosDAM/README.md

 # ProyectosDAM
-This is a repository where im going to push all my school proyects
+This is a repository where im pushing all my school proyects